codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

     # FCI_PROVISIONING_PROFILE
 ```

-Then add the code signing configuration and the commands to code sign the build in the scripts section, after all the dependencies are installed, right before the build commands.
+Then, add the code signing configuration and the commands to code sign the build in the scripts section, after all the dependencies are installed, right before the build commands.

 ```yaml
 scripts: